wlg1/wlg1.github.io/ch2.1.md

 <!--- ![Figure ](/ch2/VtoW.PNG) --->
 <img src="/ch2/VtoW.PNG" width="400" height="300">

-In Figure 1, all we have to do is to find W is to "walk" down line $$C$$ from vector $$V$$.
-In fact, you can move to any point along $$C$$ without changing the value of x=3.
+In Figure 1, all we have to do is to find W is to "walk" down line $$c$$ from vector $$v$$.
+In fact, you can move to any point along $$c$$ without changing the value of x=3.

 Why does vector C not change the value of x=3?
-Because vector $$C$$ is **orthogonal** to the $$x$$ basis vector, where they intersect at x=3.
+Because vector $$c$$ is **orthogonal** to the $$x$$ basis vector, where they intersect at x=3.
 If it was not orthogonal, it would veer away from x=3, such as shown in the example below, where a non-orthogonal vector leads to x=4.

 <img src="/ch2/VtoW_veer.PNG" width="400" height="300">

 It is only when the green vector intersects the x vector at 90 degree angle that the value of the $$x$$ vector doesn't change.

-How do we calculate the value of this orthogonal vector $$C$$ we want to move on?
+How do we calculate the value of this orthogonal vector $$c$$ we want to move on?

 In this case, because we want to keep the value of x and change the value of y, and y is a basis vector, we can move in the y-direction by simply changing the y-coordinate value.
-Notice that vector $$C$$ is parallel to the y-direction, and thus moving along $$C$$ means moving along $$y$$.
+Notice that vector $$c$$ is parallel to the y-direction, and thus moving along $$c$$ means moving along $$y$$.

-Even so, let's actually calculate vector C in terms of $$V$$ and $$x$$, because this calculation can be generalized to the case where the feature we want to change is not on a basis vector.
+Even so, let's actually calculate vector $$c$$ in terms of $$v$$ and $$x$$, because this calculation can be generalized to the case where the feature we want to change is not on a basis vector.

 First, let's describe what we want, and then translate that description into mathematics.
 Overall, we want:

-"A vector which preserves the values of how much of x is used to get vector $$V$$".
+"A vector which preserves the values of how much of x is used to get vector $$v$$".

 Let's break this down into parts.
-To preserve the values of "how much of x is used to get vector $$V$$", we need to represent this phrase in terms of vectors.
+To preserve the values of "how much of x is used to get vector $$v$$", we need to represent this phrase in terms of vectors.
 Recall from Chapter 1 that this can be done using the dot product, which projects one vector onto another, outputting a scalar that says "how much of x is used to get v".

 <!--- v = [3 2] --->
 So if $$\vec{v} = \color{#CBC3E3}{\begin{bmatrix} 3 \\ 2 \end{bmatrix}}$$, then $$\vec{x} \cdot \vec{v} = 3$$